marcbadger/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Final Model Architecture

 I started with NVIDIA's PilotNet, as suggested in project resources.
-PilotNet is a convolution neural network with 5 convolutional layers (each followed by a RELU layer) and 3 fully conected layers (model.py lines XX-XX).
+PilotNet is a convolution neural network with 5 convolutional layers (each followed by a RELU layer) and 3 fully conected layers (model.py lines 111-121).
 The first 3 convolutional layers have 24, 36, and 48 channels, 5x5 filter sizes, and 2x2 stride, which reduces the feature size.
 The last 2 convolutional layers have 64 channels, 3x3 filter sizes, and are not strided.
 The three fully connected layers in my model have 120, 84, and 1 neurons, respectively.
 Note that the ouput is only 1 dimensional (rather than 10 dimensional) because all we are controlling in this project is steering angle.
 See [Bojarski et al. 2017](https://arxiv.org/pdf/1704.07911.pdf) for further details.

-In addition to the layers used by Bojarski et al., I also normalized data in the model using a Keras lambda layer (code line XX), included dropout layers (code line XX), and cropped the input to limit input to relevant regions (cropping out trees and the car hood, e.g.) of the image (code line XX, see images below).
+In addition to the layers used by Bojarski et al., I also normalized data in the model using a Keras lambda layer (code line 109), included dropout layers (code lines 118, 120), and cropped the input to limit input to relevant regions (cropping out trees and the car hood, e.g.) of the image (code line 110, see images below).

+*Original:
 ![alt text][imageNormal]

+*Cropped:
 ![alt text][imageCropped]

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines XX).
+The model contains dropout layers in order to reduce overfitting (model.py lines 118, 120).

-The model was trained and validated on different data sets to measure whether the model was overfitting (code line XX, XX).
+The model was trained and validated on different data sets to measure whether the model was overfitting (code line 32, 101-102, 142-146).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line XX).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 139).

 #### 4. Appropriate training data